Working with the Media

 - If the reporter's questions are reasonable, be cooperative, but don't feel obligated to comment on issues outside your area of expertise.

 - Don't speculate and don't guess.
-If you don't know something, admit it and refer the reporter to someone who is knowledgeable in that area.
+If you don't know something, say so and refer the reporter to someone who is knowledgeable in that area.